lujji/esp-httpd/README.md

 This server was intended to be used with [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos), although it should work with non-RTOS version of SDK, since httpd is based on callbacks.

 WebSockets implementation supports binary and text modes.
 Multiple sockets are supported.
-Maximum frame size is 125 bytes and continuation frames are not implemented.
+Continuation frames are not implemented.

 ## Building
 Run `make html` before building the project in order to generate `fsdata.c` with web contents.